Do the terrible two’s really exist?

 If you decide to take something away from your child as a form of discipline, choose another toy.

-Many tantrums start because your child is trying to assert himself.
+Many tantrums start because your child is trying to assert themselves.

-Everything is done for him all the time and he may feel a lack of control in his life.
+Everything is done for them all the time and they may feel a lack of control in their life.

 Children are ego-centric, they assume others see, hear and feel things just as they do.